A look at four storms from one brutal hurricane season

 Hurricane Maria

 Maria hit the US territory of Puerto Rico in the middle of September.
-It was the first Category 4 hurricane to directly impact the island in 85 years, and its damage was sprawling.
+It was the first Category 4 hurricane to directly impact the island in 85 years, and it caused widespread damage whose effects are still being felt.
 In the immediate aftermath, nearly all of Puerto Rico's 2 million US citizens were without power.
-To date, the majority of them are still in need of basic supplies and amenities.
+To date, thousands of residents are still in need of basic supplies and amenities.

 Maximum strength: Category 4, with 155 mph winds